Ngai-Lam-Chou/2420-Assignment-1/README.md

 # 2420-Assignment-1
-By the end of this guide, you will be able to understand and perform the following tasks
+By the end of this guide, you will understand the use of SSH,  `doctl`and will be able to perform the following tasks:
 - Create SSH keys on your local machine

 - Create a Droplet running Arch Linux using the `doctl` command-line tool
 	- Create SSH keys and add them to your DigitalOcean account
 	- Add a custom Arch Linux image
 	- Create a droplet running Arch Linux
 	- Connect to your droplet from your local machine using SSH

 - Use `doctl` and cloud-init for every stage of setting up an Arch Linux droplet
 	- For cloud-init configuration file, we will cover the following actions
 		- Create a new regular user
 		- Install some initial packages
 		- Add a public ssh key to the authorized_keys file in your new users home directory
 		- Disable root access via ssh
 ## Creating a SSH keys on local machine
 SSH protocol allows you to send commands to a computer safely with unsecured network.
 It uses cryptography to encrypt and authenticate the use connection between devices.
 It is a common way for managing computer remotely (Usually between client and server).

 The way of encrypting is like putting the following items as a box with a lock to your friend (public key).
-Only your friend have the key to unlock the box( private key.
+Only your friend have the key to unlock the box( private key).

 1. Open Terminal.

-3. Use the command below, replace *Your Email Here* with your own Email.
+2. Use the command below, replace *Your Email Here* with your own Email.
 ```shell
 ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "Your Email Here"
 ```
+`ssh-keygen` is a built-in

 `~`  is a symbol represents the current user's home directory.

 `-f` specify the filename and file path of the key file.

 `-t` specify the algorithms to encrypt

 `-C` specify a comment to the key

 **Note** : For legacy system that may not support ed25519 algorithms, use the command below